By the end of this section, you will be able to:

 In Boston, Thomas Hutchinson, now the royal governor of Massachusetts, vowed that radicals like Samuel Adams would not keep the ships from unloading their cargo.
 He urged the merchants who would have accepted the tea from the ships to stand their ground and receive the tea once it had been unloaded.
 When the Dartmouth sailed into Boston Harbor in November 1773, it had twenty days to unload its cargo of tea and pay the duty before it had to return to Great Britain.
 Two more ships, the Eleanor and the Beaver, followed soon after.
 Samuel Adams and the Sons of Liberty tried to keep the captains of the ships from paying the duties and posted groups around the ships to make sure the tea would not be unloaded.

 On December 16, just as the Dartmouth’s deadline approached, townspeople gathered at the Old South Meeting House determined to take action.
 From this gathering, a group of Sons of Liberty and their followers approached the three ships.
 Some were disguised as Mohawks.
-Protected by a crowd of spectators, they systematically dumped all the tea into the harbor, destroying goods worth almost $1 million in today’s dollars, a significant loss.
+Protected by a crowd of spectators, they systematically dumped all the tea into the harbor, destroying goods worth almost $1 million in today’s dollars, a very significant loss.
 This act soon inspired further acts of resistance up and down the East Coast.
 However, not all colonists, and not even all Patriots, supported the dumping of the tea.
 The wholesale destruction of property shocked people on both sides of the Atlantic.

 PARLIAMENT RESPONDS: THE COERCIVE ACTS